MileHacker Logo

 Climate Patterns Throughout the Year

 Summer (June - August): These months bring warm and sunny weather, ideal for beach activities.
-Average daytime temperatures range from 20°C (68°F) to 27°C (81°F).
-July and August are in most cases the hottest months, with temperatures sometimes exceeding 30°C (86°F).
-Precipitation is usually low during this period, but short, intense thunderstorms occur, refreshing the air.
-The amount of moisture in the air is moderate to high.
+Average temperatures during the day range from 20°C (68°F) to 27°C (81°F).
+July and August are usually the hottest months, with temperatures sometimes exceeding 30°C (86°F).
+Precipitation is usually low during this time, but short, intense thunderstorms occur, refreshing the air.
+The levels of humidity are moderate to high.
 The sea water warms considerably, reaching comfortable swimming temperatures.

 Autumn (September - November): Early autumn (September) has mild temperatures, feeling like an extension of summer.
 Average temperatures hover around 19°C (66°F) in September, gradually cooling to about 9°C (48°F) by November.
 This season experiences increased rainfall, notably in October and November, however days stay pleasant and suitable for sightseeing.
 The changing foliage in nearby parks and hills creates a beautiful backdrop.